 How to Hide Security Camera Wires Inside Your House

 A DIY lover posted a video on YouTube, showing his security camera installation guide inside his house.
-(He hide the security camera wires under the desk.
+(He hides the security camera wires under the desk.
 What a smart idea!)
 You can check the video below.

 When you need to install outdoor security camera wiring, you can get the detailed guide below to run security camera wire outside.